5 Causes of Graves’ Disease and 5 Solutions for It

 1. Remove Gluten from Your Diet

 I recommend that all of my patients remove gluten from their diets because it’s an inflammatory food.
 For my patients with autoimmune diseases, such as Graves’ or Hashimoto’s thyroiditis, I highly recommend removing all grains and legumes from their diet as well.
 These foods contain proteins known as lectins, which act as a natural pesticide for crops and can wreak havoc on the lining of your gut.
 Changing your diet is the first step in getting well.
-I created The Myers Way® Comprehensive Elimination Diet eCourse, which you can do at home as a foundation to begin recovering from a condition.
+I created The Myers Way® Leaky Gut Breakthrough® Program, which features a full 30 days of recipes and shopping guides to begin recovering from leaky gut and reverse your thyroid condition.

 2. Repair Your Gut

 Repairing your gut is essential to healing yourself, as I mentioned before.
-For this reason, I created The Myers Way® Guide to the Gut eCourse to help guide you through the exact same steps I use with my patients to repair a leaky gut.
+The Myers Way® Leaky Gut Breakthrough® Program walks you through the exact same steps I use with my patients to help repair leaky gut.
 I also have many articles explaining my 4R approach to repairing the gut and gut-repairing supplements.

 3. Test for Heavy Metals